95north/node-portfolio-frontend/README.md

     Fix TV Text list items to loop through each.
 5 min.
     Take screenshots of my different projects to use Refactor TV Screen to flip through multiple images.  - fix API call in Porfolio Scene Index.
+    DONE pending testing- Send images from backend through API call  - DONE - they are string format.
+    Diy or Dont (1st project in seed data), only backup image ever displays.
+FIXED